 Reflect on Your Social Values

 What does a fulfilling social life mean to you?
 Which relationships do you want to cultivate or strengthen?
 How do you want to spend your free time?
+These are questions you can ask yourself as you begin the process of reintegration.

 It’s worth reflecting on your social goals and writing them down.
 Remember that everyone’s goals will be different.
 For example, it’s okay if you lean more toward extroversion or introversion.
 It’s also okay if you value having many friends or just a few.
+Understanding your own values can make it easier to decide what's important to you and what's worth working towards.

 Break Large Goals Into Smaller Steps